 A water use survey helps understand how, where and when water is used on site and how it is discharged.
-Write notes and make sketches of where water meters are located and describe those activities, processes and operations that use water.
+Write notes and describe those activities, processes and operations that use water.

 Useful tip — explain to colleagues what you are doing and ask for views on current water uses and where savings might be made.
 This is valuable in engaging others in the process and highlighting early opportunities for water savings.

-Locate your meters as part of the site survey — most commercial and industrial site have at least one mains water meter and may have other sub meters to record water usage at specific locations on site.
+Locate your meters as part of the site survey — most commercial and industrial sites have at least one mains water meter and may have other sub meters to record water usage at specific locations on site.
 A typical water meter records usage in cubic meters which is displayed in digital or analogue form on the meter.
 Also check that the serial number on the meter matches that on the bill.

-Useful tip — continue to read the meter during site maintenance or during shut down or during periods of inactivity such as overnight or at the weekend.
+Useful tip — continue to read the meter during site maintenance, during shut down or during periods of inactivity such as overnight or at the weekend.
 If the meter continues to record water usage there may be a leak in the distribution pipes, which is adding unnecessary costs to utility bills.

 Construct a water mass balance

 A water balance management tool helps visualise how water is used and distributed across a site or organisation.
 It measures water entering the site, water consumed on site (eg activities and products) and water leaving the site as effluent (eg wastewater).
 By better understanding how water flows through the site it is easier to target areas with the greatest potential for saving money.

 The flow or use of water through a system may include, for example, factory operations (including products), cafeteria (food preparation and dish washers), toilets (including wash basins and showers).